Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Introduction

 To this end, we utilize the formalism developed by DeWitt \cite{DeWitt:1957at}.
 In this formalism, based on the general procedure of the analytical mechanics in the curved configuration space, the quantum mechanical Schr\"odinger equation in curved spaces is derived.
 Although this formalism subsequently developed into the quantization of gravity, including the Wheeler--DeWitt equation \cite{DeWitt:1967yk}, we use it here to investigate the effects of gravity on quantum matters of atomic scale.
 We note that this nonrelativistic treatment is guaranteed by the local Lorentz description of the slowly moving condition.
 We assume that the local energy and the velocity for particles of mass $m$ obey $E_{\rm loc} \ll mc^2$ and $v_{\rm loc}\ll c$.
 We also assume that the tidal condition $|R_{\ \nu\rho\sigma}^{\mu}| \, \lambda^2\ll 1$ is fulfilled in the parameter ranges we consider, so that the de Broglie wavelength $\lambda$ is much shorter than the curvature radius.
-This remains true except within an extremely close region of the horizon.
-Quantum matters in the vicinity of black holes in other formalism have been studied such as quantum mechanics of constrained particles \cite{daSilva:2016wxz}, quantum mechanical particles near black holes using Fermi coordinate \cite{Exirifard:2021cav, Exirifard:2022rsv, Amorim:2023aqw} and so on.
+This means that the energy scale of quantum particles is smaller than that of the gravitational tidal forces.
+The condition allows us to utilize the nonrelativistic approximation.
+Throughout this paper, we focus on black holes of atomic scale.
+Then the tidal force condition remains true except within an extremely close region of the horizon where $|R^{\mu} {}_{\nu \rho \sigma}|^{-\frac{1}{2}}$ and $\lambda$ are of the same order of magnitude, i.e., the Bohr radius of the hydrogen.
+Therefore, we are interested in the region $r_{\text{H}} < r < \alpha \, r_{\text{H}}$, where $\alpha$ is an $\mathcal{O} (10^0 \sim 10^1)$ parameter.
+Quantum matters in the vicinity of black holes in other formalisms have been studied, such as quantum mechanics of constrained particles \cite{daSilva:2016wxz}, quantum mechanical particles near black holes using Fermi coordinates \cite{Exirifard:2021cav, Exirifard:2022rsv, Amorim:2023aqw}, and so on.